 WORSHIP

 St. John's has a licensed Eucharistic Visitor, a lay person authorized to administer the consecrated elements at a Celebration of Holy Eucharist.
-Our Visitor makes home visits with communion for those who are not currently able to come to services.
-Contact the church office 798-3219 for more information and appointments.
+Our Visitor makes home visits with communion for those who are not able to come to services.
+Contact the church office 798-3219 for more information and for appointments.

 The Ministry of Concern